Buyers Don’t Search for Vendors.

 But the leads aren’t coming like they used to.
 The metrics look fine.
 The pipeline doesn’t.

-The problem isn’t the marketing tactics.
-It’s that buyer behavior changed and most agencies haven’t caught up.
 There’s a gap between being visible to AI and being recommended by AI, and it’s the difference between getting a citation and getting the call.

-Every agency in the market is focused on what AI knows about your brand.
 This workshop is focused on how your buyers are using AI to decide who to call.

 What Happens in the Workshop